 Some suggestions for doing this include:

-- – Helping to create Racial Affinity Groups for Black women to connect with one another.
+- Helping to create Racial Affinity Groups for them to connect with one another.

-- – Brave Space Building™ for Black women to have a structured space where they feel comfortable being authentic without fear of judgment or backlash.
+- Brave Space Building™ to have a structured space where they feel comfortable being authentic without fear of judgment or backlash.

-- – Helping Black women find mentors for their career development.
+- Helping them find mentors for their career development.

 Black, Bold, and Beautiful